JabinWashburn/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is Document Object Model.
+It is a tree structure that objests represent parts of the document.
+So DOM is the logic of the tree.

 2. What is an event?

+Events are actions that happen when a user fires off a line of code or if that tree structure naturally changes an element of the DOM tree.

 3. What is an event listener?

+an event listener is is a part of code that is looking for an action to happen so that it may run the new action if completed or triggered.

 4. Why would we convert a NodeList into an Array?

+Because we can utilize the data of an array.

 5. What is a component?

+Its resueable code that is great for keping code dry but repeating a process several times.
+Keeps code very DRY.

 ### Git Set up